 A common variation on this trope is "leaving to make their fortune in the wide world", either by becoming a star or joining the military.
 It usually highlights the character getting on the bus as a wide-eyed naif who has no idea what the real world is like.
 If the medium is lighthearted, the naif will meet all the weirdos on the bus, and make friends or at least see them in as optimistic a light as possible.
 If the medium is more serious (or even Darker and Edgier), the naif will sit uneasily beside the oddballs or try to pretend they're not off-putting and unnerving.

 While buses are most commonly portrayed in a negative light, other modes of public transportation have been derided before.
-Additionally, this trope focuses on a US-centric viewpoint of public transportation; as for various reasons buses have historically been viewed in a more positive light in other nations, this trope tends to be downplayed in fiction originating from outside the United States.
+Additionally, this trope focuses on a US-centric viewpoint of public transportation; as for various reasons buses have historically been viewed in a more positive light in other nations, this trope tends to be downplayed or outright nonexistent in fiction originating from outside the United States.

 This trope applies only if the character or surrounding transit ridership is portrayed as removed from the norm.
 A bus full of clean, professionally dressed office workers doesn't count for this trope.